Nelson-E-S/my-weather-app/README.md

 # Problem Statement
 ## User Story
-I would like to see a
+I would like to see a weather